dimitri-yatsenko/blog/datajoint_workflows.md

 Returing to our example, using a workflow management tool would be how we might define our workflow's jobs and set the workflow to be triggered once a day.
 Though largely automated now, we'd be wise if during processing we assign someone to be on-call should intervention be necessary.

-A **data pipeline** is somet different conceptually.
-It is the formal specification of the data sources, transformations, and all its intermediate structures.
-It also takes the form of a directed acyclic graph of dependencies.
-In many cases, the data pipeline provides the basis for the *workflows*.

 By now we've defined a nicely determistic system but there is one key issue.
 Workflows on their own don't appropriately summarize a goal.
 Generally, they describe a chaining flow of operations or a series of steps within a wider collective effort.
 As such, they might not clearly represent what the true mission is.
 Additionally, a workflow expects all inputs to be defined in the same breath to kick-start the process.
 To help tie things together, it is necessary to consider a data pipeline.
 A data pipeline strings together multiple workflows to clearly indicate: